Desbeers/Make-Books/sample book/00 02 Installation.md

 - A `LaTeX` distribution like [MacTEX](http://www.tug.org/mactex/) for the Mac.
 For Ubuntu, I did `sudo apt install texlive-full` to get all the goodies in one time and no complains about missing packages.
 - The `zsh` shell; standard on macOS Big Sur; install it on Ubuntu.
 - `rsync`; should be standard...
-- The `Make` program.
+- The `make` program.
 Part of Xcode or grab it from [Homebrew](https://brew.sh) when you are on a Mac.
 Else; do your Linux magic.
 - For a ‘Kobo’ ePub, ‘kepubify’ and 'ImageMagick' are needed.
 Get it [here](https://pgaskin.net/kepubify/) and [here](https://imagemagick.org).

 ## Font